 Are you looking to give yourself the best chance of project success?
-Do you want to create the perfect profile?
+Do you want to create the perfect Talent Passport?
 Do you feel like you’re not securing the roles you deserve?

 The Proof is in the Profile

-Your profile is the axis point at which your successes and failures manifest.
+Your Talent Passport is the axis point at which your successes and failures manifest.
 It’s the first thing a recruiter or employer will see, and the first thing they will judge.
-A well written, detailed, and engaging profile goes a long way when potential clients are reviewing your fit for a project or position.
+A well written, detailed, and engaging Passport goes a long way when potential clients are reviewing your fit for a project or position.
 Clients will view a plethora of applications too, so really think about what information will make your profile stand out from the rest.

-It should go without saying then, that most of your time and attention should go towards perfecting your profile on the platform.
+It should go without saying then, that most of your time and attention should go towards perfecting your Talent Passport on the platform.
 This is your shop window, and people will walk past a window that’s dirty and unkempt.